babakDoraniArab/vault-aws-vpc-asg-alb/README.md

 # Lets create a complete project with vault from the scratch

 - [x]  create vpc and subnets ,internet gateway ,nat , eip
-- [ٓٓx]  front end server asg-alb
+- [x]  front end server asg-alb
-- [ ]  route53 and domain configuration
+- [x]  route53 and domain configuration
-- [ ]  basic backend configuration ( just an EC2)
 - [ ]  configure Amazon RDS
 - [ ]  test all the infrastructure without vault
 - [ ]  install vault with asg- elb and ansible basic configuration